TUDelftGeodesy/ubxlogger/sys/openwrt-mips/README.md

 license (http://opensource.org/licenses/BSD-2-Clause) and additional two exclusive clauses, see [LICENSE_RTKLIB](LICENSE_RTKLIB.txt) for the full license.

-The software was cross-compiled for OpenWrt-mips by undersigned, using source code from RTKLIB demo5 b34k (https://github.com/rtklibexplorer/RTKLIB/releases) with a modified version of `ublox.c`.
+The software was cross-compiled for OpenWrt-mips by the author of this document, using source code from RTKLIB demo5 b34k (https://github.com/rtklibexplorer/RTKLIB/releases) with a modified version of `ublox.c`.
 The modified version of `ublox.c` is available under the same BSD clauses and compatible with the Apache 2 license of UbxLogger.